Collaborative Learning & Why It’s All The Rage

 Why Collaborate?

-Working as a group not only leads to better communication between learners, but dramatically improves upon their thinking and analytical skills, while inculcating leadership qualities, all at the same time.
-It creates an engaging and interactive elearning environment that brings out the best in learners.
+Working as a group not only leads to better communication between learners but also dramatically improves their thinking and analytical skills, while inculcating leadership qualities, all at the same time.
+It creates an engaging and interactive e-learning environment that brings out the best in learners.

 • Maintain a central repository of information and share it securely between the collaborators.